 Did you know that the seeds of butternut squash are edible?

-Once you scoop out the seeds from the squash, please place them in a large bowl of cold water.
+Once you scoop the seeds from the squash, place them in a large bowl of cold water.
 The seeds will easily separate from the pulp.

-Once the butternut squash has finished roasting, spread the seasoned squash seeds on the same parchment paper-lined baking sheet and roast for 20 minutes until golden brown.
+Once the butternut squash has roasted, spread the seasoned squash seeds on the same parchment paper-lined baking sheet and roast for 20 minutes until golden brown.
 Toss 1-2 times during the roasting process.

 Tips

-- The time needed to roast the butternut squash is approximately one hour and this process can be done ahead of time.
+- The time needed to roast the butternut squash is approximately one hour, and this process can be done beforehand.

 - Store leftovers in the refrigerator in an airtight container for up to 5 days.

-If you are looking for a bread recipe to dip into this creamy soup, try this cast iron focaccia or this quick flatbread recipe.
+If you are looking for a bread recipe to dip into this creamy soup, try this Italian focaccia bread or this quick flatbread recipe.
+A classic grilled cheese sandwich would be comforting and satisfying with this soup.

-To freeze this homemade soup, place the desired amount in freezer-safe containers, label with the date and freeze for up to 3 months.
-When ready to reheat, simply thaw overnight in the refrigerator and heat over medium heat until hot.
+To freeze this homemade soup, place the desired amount in freezer-safe containers, label it with the date, and freeze for up to 3 months.
+When ready to reheat, thaw overnight in the refrigerator and heat over medium heat until hot.

 Recipe origins

 We had an abundance of pears in the house recently, and most of them went towards making different flavor combinations for this crockpot pear butter.
-But I did manage to hang on to the few ripe pears that I needed to make this, one of my favorite pear soup recipes.
+But I managed to hang on to the few ripe pears I needed to make this, one of my favorite pear soup recipes.

 I roasted the squash in the oven; I substituted the rosemary with a bay leaf and ginger.
 To reduce the number of saturated fats, I replaced the butter with extra virgin olive oil and eliminated the cream.

-The velvety smoothness of this dairy-free Roasted Butternut Squash Ginger Pear Soup is attained with only healthy ingredients.
-The perfect soup for those inevitable cooler evenings.
+The velvety smoothness of this dairy-free soup with ginger is attained with only healthy ingredients.
+It’s the perfect soup for those inevitable cooler evenings.

 Ciao for now,